Category: Password Managers

 KeePassDX

-Zoho Vault fails first because passwords are stored inside a hosted service account instead of a local encrypted database file.
+Zoho Vault fails first because it breaks when the password vault must be stored inside a hosted service account rather than a local encrypted database file.

 Verdict